 We can have many arguments about how the influence of the Cornish pasty spread throughout the world with the immigration of miners, “for a mine is a hole with a Cornish miner at the bottom of it”!
 However, it is probable that in other parts of the world the idea of wrapping pastry around food, from samosas to Jamaican patties to Middle Eastern Börek to empanadas for transporting and preserving flavour, was not singular to Cornwall.
 What is true is that the pasty has become the national emblem of the county and taken truly to any Cornish persons’ heart as much as or more so than the flag or anthem.
 The cry “Oggie, oggie, oggie!” now familiar at Cornish Rugby matches is short for hogan or hoggan, said to be the original word for pasty and was chanted as the freshly baked pasties were served down the mine shaft.

 Getting hungry yet?
-On March 5th, it is St Piran’s day which is National Cornwall day.
-So, thanks to this recipe for a true Cornish Pasty by Mrs Barbara Tamblyn of Botelet farm. you have a month to get practicing!
+On March 5th, it was St Piran’s day which is National Cornwall day.
+So, thanks to this recipe for a true Cornish Pasty by Mrs Barbara Tamblyn of Botelet farm.

 For the filling: